dmbarbour/glas/docs/GlasDesign.md

 ### List, Arithmetic, Bitwise Operators, Etc..

-I've dropped most Glas program operators on data representations.
-Instead, the idea is to implement these functions within Glas then annotate for *Acceleration*.
+Glas does not have operators for most data representations.
+Other than the few record operators, the idea is to implement these functions within Glas then annotate for *Acceleration*.

-## Bootstrap Syntax

-Glas requires an initial syntax for bootstrap.
-To serve this role, I define [the g0 language](GlasZero.md).
-The g0 language is essentially a Forth variant with staged metaprogramming, effects handlers, and immutable tree-structured data.
-The glas command line interface will bootstrap the language-g0 module upon every command, or at least validate a cached bootstrap.

 ## Application Models

 ### Language Modules

 Language modules have a module name of form `language-(ext)`, binding to files with extension `.(ext)`.
-The language module shall comile to a record value of form `(compile:Program, ...)`.
-Aside from 'compile', other properties may provide description, documentation, linters, decompiler, code completion support, [language server](https://en.wikipedia.org/wiki/Language_Server_Protocol) support, REPL support, etc..
+For example, module `language-g` would be used to process file `foo.g`.
+The language module must compile to a record value of form `(compile:Program, ...)`.
+The compile program will apply to the file binary to produce a Glas value.
+Other record fields can provide linters, decompiler, code completion support, [language server](https://en.wikipedia.org/wiki/Language_Server_Protocol) support, REPL support, documentation, etc. for the language.

-The compile program must have arity 1--1 and implements a function from source (usually a file binary) to a compiled value on the stack.
-The compile program can also access other module values and generate some log outputs.
+The compile program must have arity 1--1, and has a limited effects API to guarantee deterministic compilation based on source and state of other modules.
+A relevant assumption is that dependencies between modules are acyclic (forming a directed acyclic graph).
 Effects API:

-* **load:ModuleID** - Modules are usually identified by UTF-8 strings such as `"foo"`.
-File extension is elided.
-By default, we search for the named module locally then on `GLAS_PATH`.
+* **load:ModuleID** - Response is compiled value for the indicated module, or the request may fail.
+Currently, modules are identified by strings (a list of bytes) such as `"foo"`, eliding file extension.
+We search for the named module locally then fallback to `GLAS_PATH`.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..

-Load failures may occur due to missing modules, ambiguous names (e.g. if we have both `foo.g0` and subdirectory `foo/`), detection of dependency cyles, failure of the compiler function, etc. A compiler can continue in presence of most load failures.
+Load failures may occur due to missing modules, ambiguous names (e.g. if we have both `foo.g0` and subdirectory `foo/`), detection of dependency cyles, failure of a compiler function, etc. A compiler can continue in presence of most load failures.
 The cause of failure is not visible to the client module but should be visible to developers, e.g. via log.

-A language may expose these effects to the programmer in context of compile-time metaprogramming.
-For example, these effects are explicitly supported by language-g0 macro calls.
+*Note:* To support bootstrap, a compile function for a Forth-like [language-g0](GlasZero.md) is built into the Glas command line interface.
+A language-g0 module should be defined using the g0 language.

 ### Data Printer

 To support reproducible extraction of useful binaries from the module system, we might introduce a verb `glas print Value with Printer`, where Value and Printer are dotted path references into the module system.
-The printer should reference a program with arity 1--0 (receiving the value) and very limited access to effects.
-Effects API:
+The printer should reference a program with arity 1--0 (receiving the value) and limited access to effects to guarantee determinism.
+Proposed effects API:

 * **write:Binary** - Write binary data (a list of bytes) to stdout.
 Response is unit.
 Fails if argument is not a binary.
 * **log:Message** - Arbitrary log message for debugging or progress.
-Will be pretty-printed to stderr.
+Will usually be pretty-printed to stderr.

 It is possible that a printer will fail partway through the job.
 In that case, we'll still print the stream to that point, then halt with a non-zero error code.